l-white/c-sharp-path/README.md

 In addition, the "headless" model is becoming more popular, but there are still plenty of apps that use MVC, and MVC is a great starting point to understand concepts like the separation of concerns.

 ## Resources For Those Struggling with the Above Concepts
-1. C# 7th Edition - Anne Boehm and Joel Murach - A caveat: This book covers the database first approach to Entity Framework.
-Developers should learn the code-first approach first (see above).
+1. C# 7th Edition - Anne Boehm and Joel Murach
 2. ASP.NET Core MVC - Mary Delamater and Joel Murach